JOHNNYMACONNY/ybf-studio/docs/brevo_smtp_setup.md

 # Brevo SMTP Setup (Production + Development)

-> Use this guide to configure Brevo (Sendinblue) SMTP for AudioServiceApp and verify sending via `/api/test-email` and the 24h reminder cron.
+> Use this guide to configure Brevo (Sendinblue) SMTP for YBF Studio and verify sending via `/api/test-email` and the 24h reminder cron.

 ---